ncatlab/nlab-content/pages/1329.md

 ## Examples

-* The $(\infty,1)$-category defined by the Joyal-jardine [[local model structure on simplicial presheaves]] with weak equivalences those morphisms that induce isomorphisms on homotopy sheaves is the hypercompletion of the [[localization]] of simplicial presheaves at ordinary covers.
+* The $(\infty,1)$-category defined by the Joyal-Jardine [[local model structure on simplicial presheaves]] with weak equivalences those morphisms that induce isomorphisms on homotopy sheaves is the hypercompletion of the [[localization]] of simplicial presheaves at ordinary covers.
 For more details see [[descent for simplicial presheaves]].

 ## Related concepts